BJTerry/BoardGameBench/docs/GAME_CONTRIBUTIONS.md

   - **Example:** In card games, the opponent’s hand should not be visible.
   - **Tip:** Build a dictionary of “visible_state” with keys like `your_board`, `target_board`, or similar, and avoid including internal state details.

+- **Move Format Instructions:**
+  Every game must provide clear move format instructions to guide the LLM on how to play the game.
+This is crucial for ensuring that the LLM can generate valid moves.
+  - **Implementation:** Use the `get_move_format_instructions` method to return a string that explains how moves should be formatted.
+This string should be included in the `GameView`.
+  - **Example:** In `chess_game.py`, the move format instructions are provided in standard chess notation (PGN format).

+- **GameView Setup:**
+  The `GameView` class in `game_view.py` is used to encapsulate what a player can see of the game state.
+It includes:
+  - `visible_state`: A dictionary or string representing the current state visible to the player.
+  - `valid_moves`: A list of legal moves available to the player.
+  - `is_terminal`: A boolean indicating if the game has ended.
+  - `winner`: The player ID of the winner if the game is over, otherwise `None`.
+  - `history`: A list of previous moves and their results.
+  - `move_format_instructions`: Instructions on how moves should be formatted.
+  - `rules_explanation`: An explanation of the game rules.
+  - `prompt_style`: The style in which the prompt should be formatted (e.g., JSON, XML, HEADER).

+- **Example from ChessGame:**
+  In `chess_game.py`, the `get_player_view` method constructs a `GameView` by:
+  - Providing the current board position in FEN format.
+  - Listing legal moves in PGN format.
+  - Including move format instructions to guide the LLM.
+  - Indicating if the game is in a terminal state and who the winner is, if applicable.

 - **Documentation:**
   Clearly document in your code which parts of the state are public and which are private.